kostoskistefan/hoverclock-qt/README.md

 When it finished building, you should have an AppImage in the project directory.

 ### Build dependencies
-To allow running AppImages inside the docker container, you must have FUSE installed on your host system and load the kernel module with the following command: `modprobe fuse`.
+To allow running AppImages inside the docker container, you must have FUSE installed on your host system and load the kernel module (before running docker) with the following command: `modprobe fuse`.

-After doing so, you can proceed to running the docker container with the above mentioned commands.
+After doing so, you can proceed to run the docker container with the above mentioned commands.

 ## Known issues
  * You must have at least one panel with a system tray to access the settings menu and configure Hoverclock to your liking.